crlabgeorgetown/behavioral/development_instructions/taskFunctionality.md

 Screens are what participants see.
 There are default screens (instructional, transitional/breaks) and variant-specific trial screens.

 - **Default screens**: Provided by the core system; include participant ID input, instructions, practice instructions, and transitional/break screens.
 - **Variant trial screens**: Defined by each variant’s Trial Screen Class.
 These render stimuli (text, images, audio, video), implement timing logic, and handle events (key presses, button clicks).
 They control when to present stimuli, when to start/stop collecting responses, and how to advance.
+See: [Trial Screen Guide](trialScreen.md)

 ## Variants